jayson-lennon/ft4ed-seq-locator/README.md

 # FT4ED Sequence Locator

+This is a small tool that determines the physical location of a FT4ED specimen tube while it is in a load rack, given the sequence number.

 ![screenshot](screenshot.png)

-This is a small tool that determines the physical location of a FT4ED specimen tube while it is in a load rack, given the sequence number.
+License: MIT

 ## Description